 Currently, the evidence base is strongest for the selective serotonin reuptake inhibitors (SSRIs).
 The only two FDA approved medications for the treatment of PTSD are sertraline (Zoloft) and paroxetine (Paxil) (1, 2).
 All other medication uses are off label, though there are differing levels of evidence supporting their use.
 In addition to sertraline and paroxetine, there is strong evidence for the SSRI fluoxetine (Prozac) and for the serotonin norepinephrine reuptake inhibitor (SNRI) venlafaxine (Effexor) which are considered first-line treatments in the VA/DoD Clinical Practice Guideline for PTSD.
 There are a number of biological changes which have been associated with PTSD, and medications can be used to modify the resultant PTSD symptoms.
 Veterans whose PTSD symptoms have been present for many years pose a special challenge.
 Studies indicate they are more refractory to the beneficial effects of medications for PTSD symptoms (3).

-The three main PTSD symptom clusters are listed below:
+The four main PTSD symptom clusters are listed below:

 Some of the main biological disturbances in PTSD can be conceptualized as dysregulation of the naturally occurring stress hormones in the body and increased sensitivity of the stress and anxiety circuits in the brain.
 There is dysregulation of adrenergic mechanisms that mediate the classical fight-flight or freeze response.
 Yehuda and others have found that patients with PTSD have hypersensitivity of the hypothalamic-pituitary-adrenal axis (HPA) as compared to patients without PTSD (4).
 Patients have a much greater variation in their levels of adrenocorticoids than patients without PTSD.
 Other researchers have found differences in both brain structures and brain circuits that process threatening input between patients with PTSD and those without.